Identity pool of Microsoft Entra joined machine identity

 Set-AcctIdentityPool -IdentityPoolName "SecurityGroupCatalog" -AzureADTenantId 620387bb-9167-4bdd-8435-e3dccc58369e -AzureADSecurityGroupNam "ExistingSecurityGroupName" -AzureADAccessToken $AzureADAccessToken <!--NeedCopy-->

 If you update the naming scheme, Citrix updates the naming scheme to a new membership rule.
-If you delete the catalog, membership rule gets deleted, and not the security group.
+If you delete the catalog, the membership rule gets deleted, and not the security group.

-- Log in to Azure AD.
+- Log in to Microsoft Entra ID.

 $AzureADAccessToken